Download the all-new Republic app:

 WHAT WILL CHANGE?

-Most people in Britain and EU will tice little change this year.
+Most people in Britain and the EU will notice little change this year.

 Advertisement

-two sides negotiated a divorce deal that includes an 11-month “transition period,” in which relations will stay essentially unchanged.
-U.K. will continue to follow EU rules, although it will longer have a say in EU decision-making.
+The two sides negotiated a divorce deal that includes an 11-month “transition period,” in which relations will stay essentially unchanged.
+The U.K. will continue to follow EU rules, although it will no longer have a say in EU decision-making.

-Citizens of all both Britain and 27 EU countries can continue to travel, work and live anywhere across that territory for rest of year, and U.K. businesses effectively remain part of EU’s single market for goods and services.
+Citizens of all both Britain and the 27 EU countries can continue to travel, work and live anywhere across that territory for the rest of the year, and U.K. businesses effectively remain part of the EU’s single market for goods and services.

 Advertisement